12 Places to Go Ziplining in Michigan

 1. Historic Mill Creek Discovery Park – Mackinaw City

-Fly over the Kalamazoo River on two zip lines, each spanning 600-feet.
+Fly over the Kalamazoo River on two zip lines, each spanning 600 feet.
 Ascending the north tower on the Allegan Riverfront Plaza guests will soar over the river and back for an exciting round-trip experience that lasts around 20 minutes.
-Not enough of an adrenaline rush?
-Experience the sensation of free fall with QUICKjump.
-Take a step off the QUICKjump platform and experience approximately 5-feet of free fall during your descent to the ground.
+Not enough of an adventure for one day?
+Scale the Riverfront Clip ‘n Climb® Speed Climb rockwall as fast as you can on your own or against an opponent.
 This outdoor zipline experience is only open during warm-weather months.

-John Ball Zoo in Grand Rapids!
-This four story, 600-foot, zipline is the real thing.
+Add some extra excitement to a trip to the John Ball Zoo in Grand Rapids!
+This four-story, 600-foot zipline is the real thing.
 Riders are securely harnessed before they step off the platform and fly over the zoo petting corral to another ridge.
 To complete the experience, purchase a combo ticket and ride the zip line and climb the ropes course.
 Though the zoo is open year-round, the zip line and ropes course are only open seasonally.

 9. Camp Dearborn Zip Line – Milford

 Camp Dearborn is home to Michigan’s longest side-by-side zip line at 1,450 feet!
 As if that wasn’t enough, guests fly through the air over water.
 Take off on their ride from the top of a six-story tower on Elm Circle, over Lake #1 then soar down to the Main Beach.
 The zip line is Camp Dearborn’s newest amenity and is open to the public during the summer months.